thcyron/tracklog/doc/config.md

 # Config

-Tracklog is configured via a JSON file.
+Tracklog is configured via a TOML file.

 ## `server` Section